Kevin Wong: Career

 At UCLA, the 6'7" Wong was a three-time All-American.
 He helped the team win NCAA championships in 1993 and 1995.
 After college, he switched to professional beach volleyball.
 In 2000, he paired with Rob Heidger to finish 5th at the Sydney Olympics.
+In 2007, Wong partnered on the AVP Tour with no other than Karch Kiraly.
 Along with partner Casey Jennings, they successfully ended the 2010 season by capturing gold at the Swatch FIVB World Tour after beating the Brazilian duo of Benjamin Insfran and Bruno Schmidt at The Hague, Netherlands.